-- " Santander can request additional real guarantees from the debtor if its credit quality deteriorates over time: to be provided in less than 30 days. - " If the average drawn amount, over a three-month period, is lower than 50% of the maximum amount, the limit could be reduced to comply with this rule. - " The debtor can request cancellation of the credit line. - " In case of any termination event, the limit would be reduced automatically to the then disposal level.
-Additionally, Santander could request an early maturity on the contract. - " The credit limit could be exceeded if approved at branch level (procedure known as "Excedidos").
+- " Santander can request additional real guarantees from the debtor if its credit quality deteriorates over time: to be provided in less than 30 days. - " If the average drawn amount, over a three-month period, is lower than 50% of the credit limit established, the limit could be reduced to comply with this rule. - " The debtor can request cancellation of the credit line. - " In case of any termination event, the limit would be reduced automatically to the drawn amount at that moment in time.
+Additionally, Santander could request an early amortisation on the contract. - " The credit limit could be exceeded if approved at branch level (procedure known as "Excedidos").
 Typically, the limit is not exceeded by more than 5%, and the interest to be paid on the "extra" amounts is quite high compared to the standard interest.
-Santander will purchase any credit line that exceeds 5% of the limit (unless it is more than 90 days in arrears). - The standard process to pay interest periodically on the credit lines is automatically drawn from the line itself.
-If the disposal limit is exceeded due to this capitalisation, it is considered in arrears, but the interest will continue to be paid until approximately day 150.
+Santander will re-purchase any credit line that exceeds 5% of the limit (unless it is more than 90 days in arrears). - " The standard process to pay interest periodically on the credit lines is to automatically drawn from the line itself.
+If the credit limit is exceeded due to this capitalisation, it is considered in arrears, but the interest will continue to be paid using the same mechanism until approximately day 150.